 - Fresh ginger can be blended in smoothies, as well as juiced.

 - Ginger is a common ingredient in many soups, stews, chilis and curries.

 Garlic is one of the most common foods that people use worldwide and attribute with numerous health benefits.
-As Ayurveda teaches, garlic’s highly medicinal nature however, should be treated with care and not used haphazardly.
-For general use, garlic can be one of the best detoxing foods, as it stimulates the liver into producing detoxification enzymes that filter toxic residues from the digestive system and may help to remove heavy metals from the body.
-Garlic also possesses antimicrobial, anti-parasitic, anti-fungal, anti-viral, anti-tumor and alkalizing properties.
-Nutritionally, garlic is a powerhouse when it comes to minerals, especially manganese, selenium, calcium and phosphorus, and it is a rich source of vitamin C and B6.
+As Ayurveda teaches, garlic’s highly medicinal nature, however, should be treated with care and not used haphazardly.
+For general use, garlic can be one of the best detoxing foods, as it stimulates the liver to produce detoxification enzymes that filter toxic residues from the digestive system and may help to remove heavy metals from the body.
+Garlic also possesses antimicrobial, anti-parasitic, anti-fungal, anti-viral, anti-tumor, and alkalizing properties.
+Nutritionally, garlic is a powerhouse when it comes to minerals, especially manganese, selenium, calcium, and phosphorus, and it is a rich source of vitamin C and B6.

 Practical Culinary Uses of Garlic: